DeathSurfing/College-Notes/Year 2/Computer Organization/Experiment log book.md

 ![[Screenshot 2025-07-16 at 2.56.32 PM.png]]

 # 2.1: Realisation of logic gates
+## Aim:
+To realize and implement basic logic gates (AND, OR, NOT, NAND, NOR, XOR, XNOR) using electronic components and verify their truth tables.

 ## Design and implement OR gate from NAND gate:
 ![[Screenshot 2025-07-16 at 3.41.29 PM.png]]